k2view-academy/K2View-Academy/articles/05_DB_interfaces/03_DB_interfaces_overview.md

 <p><strong>Active</strong></p>
 </td>
 <td width="433">
-<p>When checked indicates if the database connection is active during runtime.
-This parameter allows you to disable a connection so that it is ignored by the server side.</p>
+<p>When checked indicates whether the database connection is active during runtime.
+When a connection is disabled it is ignored by the server side.</p>
 </td>
 </tr>
 <tr>